Brennan Lee Mulligan: Personal life

-By 2020, he lived in Los Angeles.
-On January 21, 2021, Mulligan announced his engagement to fellow comedian Izzy Roland via Instagram.
+Mulligan met Isabella "Izzy" Roland through his work with UCB, and the two began dating in 2017, the same week he was hired at CollegeHumor.
+On January 21, 2021, Mulligan announced their engagement via Instagram.
 They married on April 1, 2023.
 On January 23, 2024, Brennan announced the birth of the couple's first child, a daughter, on the Patreon feed for the podcast Worlds Beyond Number.
+On March 31, 2026, on Jeopardy!
+YouTube Edition, Mulligan mentioned that he and Roland had another daughter.

 Politically, Mulligan is a socialist.
 In August 2023, during the 2023 Writers Guild of America and SAG-AFTRA strikes, Mulligan led a Dungeons & Dragons-themed picket day at Universal Studios where the final boss was AMPTiamat.
+In 2026, Mulligan supported the Los Angeles DSA local election slate, hosting a Dungeons & Dragons game with the candidates which raised over $30,000.